microsoft/dotnet/releases/net471/KnownIssues/534719-Networking ServicePoint.ConnectionLimit default behavior with loopback changed unexpectedly.md

-# ServicePoint.ConnectionLimit default behavior with loopback changed unexpectedly
+# Changes to ServicePoint.ConnectionLimit are overriden by usage of HttpClient

 ## Symptoms
 The limit for HTTP connections per endpoint is controlled by the `ServicePointManager.DefaultConnectionLimit` property.
 This value defaults to 2.
-In the .NET Framework 4.7 and earlier versions, the limit applied only to non-loopback addresses such as http://www.microsoft.com.
-For loopback addresses such as http://localhost, the limit for connections was always int.MaxValue (2,147,483,647) unless changed by calling the `ServicePoint.ConnectionLimit` API.
+This can be overriden programatically or in configuration for either specific hosts or for all hosts.
+In the .NET Framework 4.7.1 any usage of HttpClient APIs reverts any host-specific overrides to the default value of 2.
+This can cause applications to run slower or hang when doing multiple, parallel, requests.

-In the .NET Framework 4.7.1 when using HttpClient APIs, the connection limit for loopback addresses now matches the limit for non-loopback addresses.
-Thus, the default limit is 2.
-This can cause applications to run slower or hang when doing multiple, parallel, requests to the http://localhost addresses.
+Note: This bug also changes the http://localhost host default from Int32.MaxValue to 2.

 Here is code that shows the problem: